The Tin Drum-1979

 The second half of The Tin Drum turns dark.

-Agnes, now pregnant, vomits after witnessing eel being collected on the beach.
-When they are prepared for dinner, she at first resists then embarks on a fish-eating obsession resulting in her untimely death.
+Agnes, now pregnant, vomits after witnessing an eel being collected on the beach.
+When they are prepared for dinner, she at first resists, then embarks on a fish-eating obsession, resulting in her untimely death.

 Is this an example of showing Germans stuffing themselves with Nazism?
 The deaths of Jan, Alfred, and others follow in rapid succession as clips of the Nazi occupation are featured.

-This perfectly counterbalances the fairy-tale or ridiculousness of other scenes bringing home the terrible message that much of what the film explores are true events.
+This perfectly counterbalances the fairy-tale ridiculousness of other scenes, bringing home the terrible message that much of what the film explores is based on true events.

 The greatness that oozes from The Tin Drum (1979) is layered and dynamic.
-The filming is mostly in West Germany with bits shot in Poland which gives authenticity to the experience.
-Other offerings are surrealistic, sometimes child-like innocence, sometimes tragic, and too realistic.
+The filming is mostly in West Germany, with some shots in Poland, which lends authenticity to the experience.
+Other offerings are surrealistic, sometimes child-like in innocence, sometimes tragic, and too realistic.

 The picture drizzles with life, energy, synergy, and multi-faceted character relationships.
 One of the greats to watch more than once to grasp the numerous things going on.

-The film version is adapted from the novel of the same name, written by Gunter Grass.
+The film is adapted from the novel of the same name by Günter Grass.

 Oscar Nominations: 1 win-Best Foreign Language Film (won)